-In particular, we would urge the City Council to re-consider its approach to the large areas of land it is currently protecting as employment sites and make these available for housing, which is the primary need.
+In particular, we would urge the City Council to re-consider its approach to the large areas of land it is currently protecting as employment sites and make these available for housing, which is its primary need.

-Overall, our local authorities should be much more ambitious with regards to the density of development, setting a target density of 70 dwellings per hectare.
+Overall, our local authorities should be much more ambitious with regards to the density of development, setting a target density of at least 70 dwellings per hectare.
 High density development makes for more sustainable communities in terms of co-location of jobs and housing and better public transport and services.
 It minimises the land required (a scarce resource) but also encourages developers to build smaller and more affordable properties (rather than large-scale 'executive' homes for commuters).
 Accompanied by high quality design, such as adherence to accessible green space standards, there is every reason to think high density communities can be attractive, healthy, affordable and desirable places to live.

-2. The permanence and openness of Oxford Green Belt must be protected, in line with national planning rules, stated Government policy and the wishes of local residents.
-The creation of further Green Belt designation could ensure existing and new "Garden Towns" benefit from a natural, designated and protected boundary.
+2. The permanence and openness of Oxford Green Belt must be protected, in the interests of the environment and the clear and informed wishes of local residents.
+The creation of further Green Belt designation could ensure existing and new 'garden' towns benefit from a natural, designated and protected boundary.

-The Oxford Green Belt's role as a constraint for urban sprawl is more vital today than ever, helping to protect the setting and character of the city, which is fundamentally unsuitable to be a large-scale metropolis.
+The Oxford Green Belt's role as a constraint for urban sprawl is more vital today than ever, helping to protect the setting and character of the City, which is fundamentally unsuitable to be a large-scale metropolis.
 Access to green space is now well-recognised as a vital part of people's health and well-being.
-For city dwellers the Green Belt is the countryside on their doorsteps but is being slowly eroded as the City seeks to absorb surrounding villages.
+For City dwellers the Green Belt is the countryside on their doorsteps but is being slowly eroded as the City seeks to absorb surrounding villages.